 6th Day: This morning we go to the Sixth Floor Texas Book Depository.
 Here the life of President John F. Kennedy is highlighted by exhibits featuring films, photographs and artifacts.
 After the tour, we will depart Dallas and head to Little Rock, AR, our home for the night.
 (CB)

 7th Day: Today we visit the Clinton Presidential Library and Museum.
 The archive and museum are the largest within the Presidential Library System.
 Included in these collections are approximately 78.6 million pages of paper documents, 1.85 million photographs and over 75,000 museum artifacts.
 Departing for Nashville after our tour of the Clinton Presidential Library Museum.
-Upon arrival, we will check into the Gaylord Opryland Hotel.
-This evening, we will go to the Nashville Nightlife Theater to attend “The Best of County” Music Show voted Nashville’s #1 dinner and show.
+Upon arrival, we will check into our hotel.
+This evening, we will go to the Nashville Nightlife Theater to attend “The Best of Country” Music Show voted Nashville’s #1 dinner and show.
 Experience a celebration of Country Music from both past and present.
 Hear songs from many of the great artists in county music history and today’s hottest superstars.
 Enjoy the music of everyone from Hank Williams, Sr. and Patsy Cline, to the superstars of today like Sara Evans and Toby Keith!
 (CB, D)

 8th Day: Have breakfast and board the coach for our return trip back to North Carolina.
 We head east through the Smokies and Blue Ridge Mountains on our way home.
 This is a sad day as we say, “goodbye” to all our friends until we travel again with Holiday Tours.
 Arriving back approximately 8:00 PM.
 (CB)